What is wellness testing?

 There are four main categories of wellness testing for senior dogs: complete blood count (CBC), biochemistry profile, urinalysis, and thyroid hormone testing.
 Comprehensive testing is recommended for senior dogs, due to the higher risk of underlying disease.

-If minor abnormalities are found on the biochemistry profile, the veterinarian may ask you to repeat the tests in a few days, weeks, or months.
-If the abnormalities are more serious a more extensive diagnostic workup may be recommended, including an expanded biochemistry profile and special tests including X-rays or ultrasound.
+Biochemistry Profile.
+This is a panel of tests that provides information about the organs and tissues of the body, and helps to detect diabetes, kidney disease, liver disease, and other disorders (for more information, see handout “Serum Biochemistry”).
+If minor abnormalities are found on the biochemistry profile, your veterinarian may suggest that the tests be repeated in a few days, weeks, or months.
+If the abnormalities are more serious a more extensive diagnostic workup may be recommended, including an expanded biochemistry profile, blood pressure assessment, and imaging tests including radiographs (X-rays) or ultrasound.

-Urinalysis is a routine test that reports the physical and chemical properties of a pet’s urine (see article Urinalysis).
-Urinalysis provides information about how well the kidneys are working and identifies inflammation and infection in the urinary system; it also helps to detect diabetes and can be useful in the diagnosis of cancer within the urinary system.
-Urinalysis is part of a complete assessment of the kidneys and urinary system and should be included in routine Wellness Testing.
-It is particularly important for senior dogs because of the higher occurrence of kidney disease in older animals.
+Urinalysis.
+Urinalysis is a routine test that reports the physical and chemical properties of a pet’s urine (for more information, see handout “Urinalysis”).
+Urinalysis provides information about how well the kidneys are working and identifies inflammation and infection in the urinary system.
+It can also help to detect diabetes and can be useful in the diagnosis of cancer within the urinary system.
+Urinalysis is part of a complete assessment of the kidneys and urinary system and should be included in routine wellness testing.
+It is particularly important for senior and geriatric dogs because of the higher occurrence of kidney disease in older dogs.